 Right Mouse Button

-It is usually situated between the right and left button.
+It is usually situated between the right and left buttons.
 It is used for scrolling or navigating through an open document.
 Or simply put, moving the contents of a page up or down.

 A USB Computer Mouse